Hamadjoda Adjoudji: Biography

 Hamadjoda was born in Banyo, located in what later became Adamawa Region.
 A veterinary doctor by profession, he was Head of the Provincial Sector of Animal Husbandry and Animal Industries from November 1972 to March 1974.
 Subsequently, he was Director-General of the Animal Production Development and Exploitation Company (SODEPA) from March 1974 to July 1984.

 Appointed to the government by President Paul Biya as Minister of Animal Husbandry, Fishing, and Animal Industries on 7 July 1984, Hamadjoda remained in that position for over twenty years; he was eventually replaced in December 2004.
-He therefore headed a ministry for longer than anyone else in Cameroon's history since independence in 1960.
+He headed a ministry for longer than anyone else in Cameroon's history since it achieved its independence in 1960.

 Following his departure from the government, Hamadjoda Adjoudji became Chairman of the Board of the Public Contract Regulatory Agency (Agence de régulation des marchés publics, ARMP).
 President Paul Biya also appointed him as Chairman of the Board of the University of Ngaoundere on 10 September 2005.

 On 15 March 2007 President Biya additionally appointed Hamadjoda Adjoudji to a three-year term on the Coordination Committee of the National Anti-Corruption Commission.
 He and the other members of the Commission were sworn in on 30 May 2007.
 Adjoudji died on 7 November 2018 at the age of 81.